 Mathematical skills and understanding cannot be acquired passively, for example by attendance at lectures alone.
 On the contrary, it is essential that you work through as many relevant problems as possible by yourself.
 Tutorials are small classes in which you are expected to work through some set exercises, either on your own or with a group of students.
-Tutorial exercise sheets should be downloaded from the unit website.
-You will gain maximum benefit from a tutorial if you have attempted the tutorial exercises before the actual tutorial, since you will then be able to ask the tutor for help with any exercises that cause you difficulties.
+Question sheets and solutions will be available from the unit website.
+You will gain maximum benefit from a tutorial if you have attempted the pre-tutorial exercises before the actual tutorial, since you will then be able to ask the tutor for help with any exercises that cause you difficulties.
 Tutors are present in tutorials to help you work through the exercises, and not to merely provide you with solutions.
-Solutions to tutorial exercises will be posted on the relevant unit web page.